 USHJA Leadership Composition and Selection

-Candidates are nominated by members during the designated nomination period (April 14–May 1), and the Nominating Committee uses these nominations to identify a recommended slate of candidates.
-For the 2023 election, nominations will be accepted for the position of President
+Candidates are nominated by members during the designated nomination period (June 1 to June 30), and the Nominating Committee uses these nominations to identify a recommended slate of candidates.

 USHJA Board of Directors